lopatovsky/HMMs/README.md

  <dd>The variant of the Hidden Markov Model, where the state transition can occure in the continuous time, and that allows random distribution  of the observation times. </dd>
 </dl>

-For the **fast** understanding of the models theory read the [Simple guide to HMMs](https://example.com/#TODO), (TODO)

-Before starting to work, it is recommended to go trough **tutorial with examples**, [the ipython notebook](https://github.com/lopatovsky/CT-HMM/blob/master/CT-HMM.ipynb), covering most of the main usecases.
+Before starting to work, it is recommended to go trough **tutorial with examples**, [the ipython notebook](https://github.com/lopatovsky/CT-HMM/blob/master/hmms.ipynb), covering most of the main usecases.

 For **deeper understanding** of the topic you can see the corresponding [diploma thesis](https://github.com/lopatovsky/DP>).
 Or read the main referenced articles: [Dt-HMM](http://www.ece.ucsb.edu/Faculty/Rabiner/ece259/Reprints/tutorial%20on%20hmm%20and%20applications.pdf>), [Ct-HMM](https://web.engr.oregonstate.edu/~lif/nips2015_CTHMM_learning_camera_ready.pdf) .